Sharky90/100-days-of-code/r1-log.md

 Part two of 'List & Detail views' ran into some issues and couldn't figure out what the solution is I better check Djangos Documentation thoroughly.
 Need to rest now !
 🤯
 #100DaysOfCode

+// Day 79 December 24.
+Tuesday //

+Part three of 'List & Detail views' fixed the issues and I swear I must be more careful with indentation,spacing, single+double quotes😖.
+Those tiny problems can cause a SUPERNOVA...
+All in all I SOLVED the issue 🤠💪
+#100DaysOfCode